ocaml/ocaml.org/site/CONTRIBUTING.md

 ## Ways to get involved

-* fix or suggest content - start by filing an issue
+* fix or suggest content - start by filing an issue in `ocaml/ood` repository
 * implement pages - search through existing issues to find out what pages are planned for upcoming implementation
 * contribute to site build process - search through existing issues or file an issue suggesting improvements

 ## Content workflow

-...
+See `ocaml/ood` README.

 ### Design and Information Architecture